rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 >Example:
 > <CITE>2 volumes (vi, 200, [4] pages, CCC leaves of plates)</CITE>

-<a name="6.21.435.2">6.21.435.2</a> If there are separately paged sequences of preliminary matter in volumes other than the first, record the number of volumes and omit the pagination.
+<a name="6.21.435.2">6.21.435.2</a>  If there are separately paged sequences of preliminary matter in volumes other than the first, record the number of volumes only.
+If considered important, record the full pagination in a [Note on extent of manifestation](/DCRMR/phys-desc/Note-on-extent-of-manifestation/).

+<a name="6.21.435.3">6.21.435.3</a> *Optionally*, if there is separately numbered or unnumbered preliminary matter in volumes other than the first that interrupt the sequence of pagination, and it is considered important to record the full pagination in Extent of manifestation, follow the provisions of [6.21.436](/DCRMR/phys-desc/Extent-of-manifestation/#621436-pagination-not-continuous).

 #### 6.21.436 Pagination not continuous

 <a name="6.21.436.1">6.21.436.1</a> *Optionally,* if the pagination of a manifestation in more than one physical unit is not continuous, record the number of pages, leaves, or columns of each unit either in parentheses after the number of units or in a [Note on extent of manifestation](/DCRMR/phys-desc/Note-on-extent-of-manifestation/) (see [6.215.436.1](/DCRMR/phys-desc/Note-on-extent-of-manifestation/#6.215.436.1)).
-Separate the counts for individual units with semicolons.
+Separate the counts for individual units with a semicolon and a space.

 >Example:
 > <CITE>4 volumes ([4], 527, [1]; 12, 548; 8, 533, [3]; 4, 499, [1] pages)</CITE><CITE><CITE>